Game client: Technology adoption

-To many game developers, adopting technology is the key to their engineering.
-Standardized platforms such as HTML 5 and JavaScript can allow media integrations and deeper developments.
+To many game developers the process of utilizing new software, often called adopting technology, is the key to their engineering.
+Standardized platforms such as HTML 5 and JavaScript can allow media integrations and deeper developments in traditional web browsers and browser-based systems.
 A game client provides the ability to do so.

 User experience

-Balancing the game is a big issue for the developers.
+Balancing the game is a large issue for the developers.
 A large number of users on their client connected to the server could cause high resource usage, but at the same time the users need to stay connected to the game.
 Game clients will provide this type information to a centralized server.

 Employees cooperation

 As the game develops, new feature will be added.
 Instead of a small, cohesive team that doesn't require much cooperation at the start of a game, a developed game usually has several departments working together to figure out a solution, and that requires all departments to work in harmony.

 Updates

 Sometimes the game development team creates new contents or fix previous bugs, which means they need to let every player's clients to synchronize with the server.
 One way a game developer can fix bugs or add new contents to a game is through patches.
 The digital distribution platform will alert the user that there is an update is available, and client apply those update patches for the users automatically to ensure every user has the same perspective of the game content when changes have been made.
 Some examples of a digital distribution platforms include steam, origin and battle.net, which provide the same services when it comes to game clients.